Avenged Sevenfold: Drummer change and The Stage (2015–2017)

 In October 2014, M. Shadows confirmed that the band would begin writing their seventh album during mid-2015.

-In July 2015 the band announced on their website that they would part ways with drummer Arin Ilejay, due to "creative differences".
+In July 2015, the band announced on their website that they would part ways with drummer Arin Ilejay, due to "creative differences".
+Ilejay has stated that he was not expecting his firing.
+He recalled: "I was totally shocked and scared out of my mind when Synyster Gates called to let me go.
+I was like, ‘Oh my God – my wife is about to have a baby.
+How am I going to support my family now?"
+M. Shadows recounted the band's side of the situation to Ultimate Guitar, saying: "Arin got more and more distanced as time went on.
+It's kind of like everyone goes through their honeymoon period and it's all great, but then you start realizing that we're four guys that have a way we do things and then there's someone else that just doesn't really fit into that at all.
+And as nice of a guy as he is, there were just a bunch of things that didn't represent us at all, and you can't have that, especially when we've worked for so long and so hard at what we do.
+And the last thing we care about is our public perception of what we should do with our lives."

+Although Ilejay was fired in July 2015, his dismissal and replacement had reportedly been planned as early as mid-2014.
 In October 2015, the band announced on their website that they had been working with a new drummer for over a year, making sure that it was a good fit before making sudden changes.
 On October 21, in an interview with Kerrang! magazine, guitarist Zacky Vengeance revealed that the band had been working on the new album for the past couple of months and that a couple of songs had already been completely written.
 On November 4, 2015, the band announced that Brooks Wackerman would replace Arin Ilejay as the drummer for Avenged Sevenfold.
 In an interview with Kerrang! magazine on December 3, guitarist Zacky Vengeance said that the new album went in all sorts of aggressive and melodic directions and described it as very "aggro".